retkowsky/Azure_AutoMLforImages_Learn/README.md

 There is as well some Computer Vision algorithms available with AutoML for Images.

+You can find here some Python notebooks templates you can use for your computer vision projects with Azure ML:

 AutoML for Images is currently in **Public Preview**.

 What is AutoML for Images?